user profile avatar

 Bio

 Hi there!
 My name is Camillia Zachary and I am a first generation college student from St. Louis, Missouri.
-Since graduating from the University of Missouri-St. Louis in 2019 with a Bachelor of Fine Arts, I have decided to return to school to achieve my future career goal of being a couture womenswear fashion designer who strives to bring sustainability and diversity to the fashion industry.
-I have been accepted and committed to the Fashion Design program for the Associate in Applied Science degree at Parson School of Design in New York for Fall 2023.
+Since graduating from the University of Missouri-St. Louis in 2019 with a Bachelor of Fine Arts, I have decided to return to school to achieve my career goal of working in the fashion industry as a womenswear designer who strives to bring sustainability, diversity, and femininity to my designs.
+I have been accepted and committed to the Fashion Design Associate's degree program at Parson School of Design in New York.

 Education